Policy: Glossary - student policies and procedures

 A thesis that is comprised of video recordings, film or other works of visual or sonic arts, computer software, digital material, or other appropriate non-written material.

-A type of ANU award given to assist a student to either come to ANU or move to a career after completed a degree at ANU.
+A type of ANU award given to assist a student to either come to ANU or move to a career after completing a degree at ANU.

-A tutorial provides for group based exploration of material arising in or from lectures or other group teaching events.
+Provides for group-based exploration of material arising in or from lectures or other group teaching events.
 It is not the only contact for a course.
-It is led by a tutor, who may or may not have other responsibilities in the course.
+It is led by a tutor.

 A student enrolled in and not yet completed or graduated from a Bachelor degree, diploma or associated degree program (pass, honours or graduate entry).